tiagopog/jsonapi-utils/README.md

 Arguments:
   - Exception
-  - `json`: ActiveRecord, Exception, Array of Hashes or any object containing the `errors` method to be rendered as JSON document;
+  - `json`: object to be rendered as a JSON document: ActiveRecord, Exception, Array of Hashes or any object which implements the `errors` method;
   - `status`: HTTP status code (Integer or Symbol).
 If ommited a status code will be automatically infered from the error body.

 Other examples: